-Sea turtles have existed on Earth for over 120 million years and play a vital role in ensuring the health of our oceans.
-Oceans play a critical role in sustaining human life by regulating the Earth's climate and providing essential resources such as food, freshwater, and oxygen.
+Sea turtles have existed on Earth for over 120 million years and play a vital role in maintaining the health of our oceans.
+Oceans are essential to sustaining human life, as they regulate the Earth's climate and provide critical resources such as food, freshwater, and oxygen.
 Therefore, preserving and protecting our oceans is crucial for the survival of our species.
-If sea turtles become extinct, the whole marine ecosystem - the planet's largest - will weaken; To protect our oceans and ourselves, we need to protect sea turtles.
+If sea turtles become extinct, the entire marine ecosystem - the planet's largest - will be weakened.
+To protect our oceans, and ultimately ourselves, we must protect sea turtles.

-Unfortunately, sea turtles face many threats to their survival including: entanglement in marine debris, illegal take, bycatch, and destruction of feeding and nesting habitats.
-As a result, six of the remaining seven species of sea turtles are classified as threatened with extinction by the IUCN Red List of Threatened Species.
+Unfortunately, sea turtles face numerous threats to their survival, including entanglement in marine debris, illegal harvesting, bycatch, and the destruction of feeding and nesting habitats.
+As a result, six of the seven remaining sea turtle species are classified as threatened with extinction by the IUCN Red List of Threatened Species.

-Bycatch and habitat loss are perhaps the biggest threats to sea turtles globally.
-In the Maldives, fishing happens mostly by pole and line, so bycatch is not a major problem.
-Despite this, over 1,200 sea turtles entangled in ghost gear (abandoned, lost or discarded fishing gear) have been reported in the Maldives since 2011.
+Globally, bycatch and habitat loss are perhaps the greatest threats to sea turtles.
+In the Maldives, however, fishing is primarily done by pole and line, so bycatch is not a major concern.
+Nevertheless, since 2011, more than 1,250 sea turtles have been reported entangled in ghost gear (abandoned, lost, or discarded fishing equipment) in the Maldives.

-The majority of these entangled sea turtles were olive ridley (Lepidochelys olivacea); however, green (Chelonia mydas), hawksbill (Eretmochelys imbricata) and leatherback turtles (Dermochelys coriacea) have also been reported.
-It was the many entangled olive ridley sea turtles that inspired the founding of ORP.
+The majority of these entangled sea turtles were olive ridley (Lepidochelys olivacea); however, green (Chelonia mydas), hawksbill (Eretmochelys imbricata), loggerhead (Caretta caretta) and leatherback turtles (Dermochelys coriacea) have also been reported.
+It was the frequent entanglement of olive ridleys that inspired the founding of ORP.

-The Olive Ridley Project (ORP) opened the Marine Turtle Rescue Centre in February 2017 with a mission to provide the best medical treatment possible to all injured and sick sea turtles found in the Maldives.
-We have since grown into an international centre for sea turtle medical innovation, research and training.
-In addition to the Rescue Centre, we also operate a sea turtle rehabilitation centre in North Malé Atoll and have two more under construction.
+ORP opened the Marine Turtle Rescue Centre in February 2017 with a mission to provide the best medical treatment possible to all injured and sick sea turtles found in the Maldives.
+Since then, we have grown into an international hub for sea turtle medical innovation, research, and training.
+Alongside the Rescue Centre, we also operate three sea turtle rehabilitation centres in Noonu, North Malé, and Raa atolls.